Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- The two teams combine to average 52.5 points per game, three less than the over/under in this contest.
+- The two teams combine to score 52.5 points per game, 3.0 less than the over/under in this contest.

-- These two squads surrender a combined 59 points per game, 3.5 more than this contest's over/under.
+- The 59 points per game these two squads have allowed to opponents this season are 3.5 more than the 55.5 total in this contest.

-- The average total in Monarchs games this season is 54.5, one point fewer than Saturday's total of 55.5 .
+- The average total in Monarchs games this season is 54.5, 1.0 point fewer than Saturday's total of 55.5 .

 - The 59.4 PPG average total in 49ers games this season is 3.9 points more than this game's over/under.